Sustainable Engineering Internship

 - Evaluate the performance of SML’s rooftop rainwater collection system used to water Celia Thaxter’s historic garden.

-- Design a wash down system for rooftop photovoltaic solar arrays.
-Predict achievable electrical gains though system implementation.
+- Design a wash-down system for rooftop photovoltaic solar arrays.
+Predict achievable electrical gains through system implementation.

 - Evaluate SML’s existing energy producing systems (wind, solar and diesel) and help to outline design criteria for future green energy upgrades/implementation.